 - Dealing with safeguarding issues proportionately and fairly;

-- Developing systems to prevent harm to vulnerable groups.
+- Developing systems to prevent harm to children and adults at risk.

-If you have any concerns about your safety or the safety of a child or vulnerable adult, (Vulnerable Groups) who engage in Club activities you can contact the Head of Safeguarding or a member of the safeguarding team:
+9.3 If you have any concerns about your safety or the safety of a child or adults at risk, who are engaged in Club activities you can contact the Head of Safeguarding or a member of the safeguarding team:

 Telephone: 01642 757691

 10.1 The Club actively encourages supporters’ feedback, comments and views about the Club, its staff or activities.
 Supporters can contact the Club via the details below about any issues.